Kevin Sheedy (Australian footballer): Essendon

 In June 2004, during the 2004 season, Sheedy renewed his contract as Essendon Football Club senior coach for a further three years, due to the great on-field performance during Sheedy's tenure.
 In the 2004 season, where Essendon under Sheedy finished in eighth place on the ladder and therefore made the finals.
-When the Bomber's under Sheedy defeated Melbourne in the first elimination final, before being eliminated by Geelong in the semi-final.
+When the Bombers under Sheedy defeated Melbourne in the first elimination final, before being eliminated by Geelong in the semi-final.
 This is what ended up being the last finals performance for the Bombers under Sheedy's tenure at the club.

 In the 2005 season, Essendon under Sheedy missed the finals for the first time since 1997, where the club under Sheedy finished in thirteenth place on the ladder with eight wins and fourteen losses at the end of the 2005 season.